Public-Source Fraud Intelligence — Local, State, Federal

 Geographic visualization reflects public-source data coverage.
 It is not a determination of fraud concentration or prevalence.

-entities tracked
+tracked exposure

-active leads
+curated leads

 50